Federal Bureau of Prisons: Death row inmates

-As of January 16th, 2020, 49 federal inmates are on death row.
 Under the Trump administration, the BOP carried out 13 executions.

-Public health experts called for a delay in the executions, warning that they could be "superspreader" events.
-By February 2021, an increase of COVID-19 cases was most likely linked to BOP executions.
+On December 23, 2024, President Biden commuted 37 of the 40 current federal death row inmates to life in prison without the possibility of parole.
+This leaves just 3 inmates on federal death row: Robert Gregory Bowers, Dylann Roof, and Dzhokhar Tsarnaev.

 Overpopulation and responses

 Parole was abolished for federal inmates in 1987 and inmates must serve at least 85% of their original sentence before being considered for good-behavior release.
-In addition, the current sentencing guidelines were adopted in response to rising crime rates in the 1980s and early 1990s, especially for drug-related offenses.
-Violent crime in the U.S. has dropped since then, but some analysts and activists believe that other factors played a much more significant part in falling crime rates.
-In addition, they hold that strict federal sentencing guidelines have led to overcrowding and needlessly incarcerated thousands of non-violent drug offenders who would be better served by drug treatment programs.
+The current sentencing guidelines were adopted in response to rising crime rates in the 1980s and early 1990s, especially for drug-related offenses.
+Some analysts and activists believe that strict federal sentencing guidelines have led to overcrowding and needlessly incarcerated thousands of non-violent drug offenders who would be better served by drug treatment programs.

 The yearly increases in the federal inmate population have raised concerns from criminal justice experts and even among DOJ officials themselves.
 Michael Horowitz, the DOJ Inspector General, wrote a memorandum concerning this issue: